drewolbrich/SeguePerformer/README.md

 ## Overview

-The SeguePerformer class provides an interface for initiating UIKit segues programatically, using closures for view controller preparation.
+The SeguePerformer class provides an interface for initiating UIKit segues programmatically, using closures for view controller preparation.

 ## Background